compulim/react-accent-color/README.md

 Select your accent color and theme, then wrap your app with `<PaletteProvider>`.

+> See [list of accent colors](https://docs.microsoft.com/en-us/windows/uwp/design/style/color#accent-color) for your project from UWP color design article.

 ```jsx
 import React               from 'react';
 import { PaletteProvider } from 'react-prime-ui';